russelsantos19/100-days-of-code/r1-log.md

 ### R1D84
 I just fixed my code that I didn't finished yesterday.
 I fully separate the model from view-model.
 I wont be able to code well, my computer was so slow today!
 I think it was infected by Corona Virus lol.
 Hahah.

+### R1D85
+Today I apply the MVVM architecture, separate the model and other changes I made, across all the components I made in the past.
+I learn that when a project is getting bigger, a little change in your code takes time to do.